-- 1. Under a fume hood measure out 60mL of methanol and add to glass jar, then seal jar quickly. - 2.
+- Under a fume hood measure out 60mL of methanol and add to glass jar, then seal jar quickly. - 2.
 Weigh out 1.5g of KOH (Potassium Hydroxide) and quickly add it to the jar of methanol.
 Seal jar immediately and shake to dissolve.
 Make sure to not leave the cap of of the KOH for too long because it is hydroscopic. - 3.
 At the lab station, in a clean beaker, warm 150mL of oil sample to 50 °C. Once oil is at 50 °C, add it to the jar of methanol/KOH solution.

-- 4. Turn off heat on hot plate, add magnetic stir bar to the jar, loosely place lid back on jar and place jar back on magnetic/stirring hot plate.
-Stir on high for 15 minutes. - 5.
+- 4. Add magnetic stir bar to the jar, loosely place lid back on jar and place jar back on magnetic/ stirring hot plate to heat to 50 °C and stir on high for 15 min. - 5.
 Remove the jar from heat and pour mixture into a labeled separatory funnel for 24 hours to allow for separation of the raw biodiesel and glycerin. - 6.
 Repeat steps 1-5 with other oil sample.
 Make sure samples are properly labeled.